AmitNG2000/AWS-Cloud-Computing/Assignment1/README.md

 <br />

-If new dependencies are added, run the command: mvn clean package
+1. Use the fatpom.xml: change fatpom.xml to pom.xml And pom.xml to oldpom.xml.
+   In the cmd run:
+2. mvn clean package (needed only if new dependencies are added)

-mvn dependency:copy-dependencies
+3. mvn dependency:copy-dependencies (needed only if new dependencies are added)

-mvn package
+4. mvn package

-java -cp target/Assignment1-1.0-SNAPSHOT.jar:target/dependency/\* Assignment1.LocalApplication input-sample-1.txt outputFileName.txt 500 terminate
+5. java -cp target/Assignment1-1.0-SNAPSHOT.jar:target/dependency/\* Assignment1.LocalApplication input-sample-1.txt outputFileName.txt n terminate

 <br />
 <br />